OTRS/otrs/README.webserver.md

 ### Via binary package

-Install the RPM-Package (http://otrs.org/ - "rpm -i otrs-xxx.rpm").
+Install the RPM-Package ("rpm -i otrs-xxx.rpm").
 This will automatically make the neccessary configuration changes for apache.

 ### Manual installation